Book Clinic appointments at CSSM 7 days per week. Camberwell, Physiotherapy, Podiatry, Osteopathy

 At CSSM you will not only have access to the best knowledge and expertise, but also to the most up to date technology.

 One example of this is our gait analysis service, an in depth examination into the way you walk or run.

 Using a treadmill, high-speed video recorder and specialised biomechanical analysis software, your walking and running technique is assessed frame by frame to detect any biomechanical faults.

 Whether you’re injured, want to improve your running technique or running performance; gait analysis can help you achieve your goals.
 Often this style of analysis is the key to understanding the cause of many common sporting injuries including shin splints, stress fractures and heel pain (plantar fasciitis).

-Once the analysis is completed, our team of expert podiatrists, in conjunction with our physiotherapists and osteopaths, can construct a corrective treatment plan tailored to your needs.
+Once the analysis is completed, our team of expert podiatrists, who in conjunction with our team of physiotherapists and osteopaths, can construct a corrective treatment plan tailored to your needs.
 This may include strengthening exercises, training techniques and/or orthotics.

 At CSSM, we use gait analysis to look at how the body functions and moves as a unit when walking and running.
 Put simply video analysis:

 Our gait analysis program is an in depth assessment of your running and walking gait, looking at all the elements that may effect the way you walk, run and play.
 Assessments are usually performed on a treadmill, however we can modify this for those who are unable to use the equipment.
 The assessment includes: